TOP FREE USEFUL APPS TO LEARN MUSIC

-Music Tutor app is the best app for who wants to improve their sight-reading skills and improve their speed and accuracy in reading music by identifying the music notes in 1, 5 ,10-minute or infinity sessions.
+Music Tutor app is the best app for those who wants to improve their sight-reading skills and improve their speed and accuracy in reading music by identifying the music notes in 1, 5,10-minute or infinity sessions.

-As a student, you can help yourself with ear training and practicing your listening (aural) skills by choosing to practice between treble, bass and/or alto clefs in your free time.
+As a student, you can help yourself with ear training and practising your listening (aural) skills by choosing to practise between treble, bass and/or alto clefs in your free time.
 As a tutor, set your student’s range of notes in 5 minutes sessions.
 Whether you are a tutor or student, lessons will be much more fun!

 2. Ear Training